StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 # WebLogic-Cloud-Workshop
 Provisioning a Weblogic domain with WebLogic Cloud from OCI Marketplace

-# 0. Prerequisites
+# 0. Prerequisites - What do you need?

-- [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.
-The tutorial has been tested using [Trial account](https://myservices.us.oraclecloud.com/mycloud/signup) (as of January, 2020).
+- An [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.
+The tutorial has been tested using [Trial account](https://myservices.us.oraclecloud.com/mycloud/signup) (as of July 2020).

+You must be an Oracle Cloud Infrastructure administrator.
+If you are not an administrator, you must be able to create dynamic groups and policies, and view tenancies in your tenancy.
+You must be able to create stacks, compute instances, networks (optional), and load balancers (optional) in the selected compartment.
+If you intend to create a domain that includes the Java Required Files (JRF) components, you must have database listing access in the compartment that contains your database.

+- An Oracle Cloud Infrastructure compartment.
+In order to **create** a Compartment see [Managing Compartments](https://docs.oracle.com/pls/topic/lookup?ctx=cloud&id=oci_compartments).

+- An Oracle Cloud Infrastructure policy that enables you to work with or create these resources in the selected compartment (if you're not an administrator):
+    - Marketplace applications
+    - Resource Manager stacks and jobs
+    - Vaults, keys, and secrets
+    - Compute instances, networks, and load balancers See [Common Policies](https://docs.oracle.com/pls/topic/lookup?ctx=cloud&id=oci_policies).
+For a sample policy, download the [text](https://docs.oracle.com/en/cloud/paas/weblogic-cloud/tutorial-get-started/files/weblogic-cloud-policy.txt) file.

 # 1. Cloud Shell